UAlbertaALTLab/morphodict/src/README.md

-This folder is for javascript files that are going to be webpacked into static folders
+This folder is for javascript files that are going to be webpacked into static folder